CraftTweaker/CraftTweaker/.github/ISSUE_TEMPLATE/bug_report.md

-#### Script used (Please Pastebin or gist your script, posting an unpasted or ungist'd script will automatically close this issue):
+#### Script used (Please pastebin.com or gist.github.com your script, posting an unpasted or ungist'd script will automatically close this issue.
+We are **NOT** going to download files, do **NOT** upload your file to this issue, please give us a link to a paste / gist of the file):

-#### crafttweaker.log file (Please Pastebin or gist your file, posting an unpasted or ungist'd file will automatically close this issue):
+#### crafttweaker.log file (Please pastebin.com or gist.github.com your file, posting an unpasted or ungist'd file will automatically close this issue.
+We are **NOT** going to download files, do **NOT** upload your file to this issue, please give us a link to a paste / gist of the file.):

 ____